 With winter approaching, Pennsylvania and New Jersey will see ice and snow accumulation during the next few months.
 From this inclement weather, there is an increased chance of suffering slip and fall injuries.
 Slip and fall accident damages caused by ice or snow can be devastating.
 These damages may include physical injury, significant pain, extensive medical treatments, inability to work, and a negative impact to quality of life.
 If you suffered setbacks caused in a slip and fall incident, consider your legal options by consulting with a personal injury attorney.
-The owner of the property where you were injured can possibly be held liable for your injury.
+You can hold the owner of the property where you were injured liable for your injury.

 General Slip and Fall Injury Information

 As noted generally by FindLaw, “if a person who is injured on another’s property can show that the property owner knew or should have known about the dangerous condition, and didn’t fix it, it’s likely that the injured person will be able to win his or her case.”
 While the definition by FindLaw seems straight forward, there are various factors to consider, including how quickly a dangerous condition was addressed and the conduct of the injured party.
 Each slip and fall case is unique depending on the actions of both the injured party and the property owner leading up to the incident.

 Slip and Fall Injuries Involving Ice and Snow

 Similarly to general slip and fall legal considerations, accidents caused by ice and snow investigate two questions.
 Did the property owner practice reasonable care?
 Did the injured party exercise caution prior to the slip and fall accident.
 FindLaw’s general definition of a property owner’s responsibilities is “a property owner has a duty to maintain reasonably safe conditions on his or her property.”
 This responsibility extends to the removal of ice and snow from the premises to protect visitors from injury caused by the slippery surfaces.